Invite friends and family to read the obituary and add memories.

 Dave’s work as a civil servant spanned 35 years at NASA.
 He spent most of that time in the Propulsion Systems Laboratory as an Aerospace Lab Mechanic before moving into leadership roles, ultimately retiring from the Test Installations Division as an Operations Manager.

+In 1973, Dave married the love of his life, Robin L. (Barrows).
 For 52 years, Dave and Robin were inseparable, exploring life side by side.
 They had a passion for travel and sightseeing, particularly in the winter months, and delighted in discovering new places together.
 Arizona, Georgia, and Florida were among their favorite destinations, where they spent time riding their electric bikes and exploring local shops in search of hidden treasures.

 Dave was known for his storytelling, generous spirit, and quirky sense of humor.
 He treated his family and friends with love and respect, making sure his words carried meaning and his actions reflected them.
 Simply put, he was a good guy — a beloved son, brother, husband, father, uncle, grandpa, cousin, and friend to many.

-He was preceded in death by his parents and his siblings, Thomas Antczak (Karen) and Frances Pitts (David).
+Dave was preceded in death by his parents and his siblings, Thomas Antczak (Karen) and Frances Pitts (David).
 He is survived by his sister, Victoria Uschold (Jim), and his brother, Paul Antczak (Mandy).

-Visits: 183
+Visits: 287

 This site is protected by reCAPTCHA and the